 Eventually, if there is a significant segment of consumers getting hurt either the marketplace, consumer protection organizations, or the government step in and influence the needed safety changes.

 What are the risks to buying a camera online?
+Here's a list of the top 4 hazards of ordering a camera online.

 1. IDENTITY THEFT/FRAUD.
 According to smallbizclub.com the biggest risk isn't a defective product.** It's Identity theft and credit card fraud.
 In reality, you're more likely to get scammed by responding to an email or clicking on a link in an email, even if it looks legitimate.
 The major online retailers pump a lot of money and other resources into security.